shadsplan/linux/notes/lpi/14_File_Systems.md

 ## 14.12 Summary

 - Devices are represented by entries in the /dev directory.
 Each device has a corresponding device driver, which implements a standard set of operations, including those corresponding to the open(), read(), write(), and close() system calls.
 A device may be real, meaning that there is a corresponding hardware device, or virtual, meaning that no hardware device exists, but the kernel nevertheless provides a device driver that implements an API that is the same as a real device.
 - A hard disk is divided into one or more partitions, each of which may contain a file system.
 A file system is an organized collection of regular files and directories.
 Linux implements a wide variety of file systems, including the traditional ext2 file system.
 The ext2 file system is conceptually similar to early UNIX file systems, consisting of a boot block, a superblock, an i-node table, and a data area containing file data blocks.
-Each file has an entry in the file system’s i-node table.
-This entry contains various information about the file, including its type, size, link count, ownership, permissions, timestamps, and pointers to the file’s data blocks.
+Each file has an entry in the file system's i-node table.
+This entry contains various information about the file, including its type, size, link count, ownership, permissions, timestamps, and pointers to the file's data blocks.
 - Linux provides a range of journaling file systems, including Reiserfs, ext3, ext4, XFS, JFS, and Btrfs.
 A journaling file system records metadata updates (and optionally on some file systems, data updates) to a log file before the actual file updates are performed.
 This means that in the event of a system crash, the log file can be replayed to quickly restore the file system to a consistent state.
 The key benefit of journaling file systems is that they avoid the lengthy file-system consistency checks required by conventional UNIX file systems after a system crash.
 - All file systems on a Linux system are mounted under a single directory tree, with the directory / at its root.
 The location at which a file system is mounted in the